PhiZone/player/README.md

 - Pause/Resume: Press <kbd>Space</kbd> to toggle.
 - Rewind/Forward: Use <kbd>←</kbd> / <kbd>→</kbd> to jump 5 seconds, or <kbd>⇧ Shift</kbd>+<kbd>←</kbd> / <kbd>⇧ Shift</kbd>+<kbd>→</kbd> for precise 0.1-second adjustments.

+### APNG support

+Animated PNGs are an excellent alternative to GIFs, offering enhanced color fidelity and the support of an 8-bit alpha channel for smoother transparency effects.

+While there hasn't been support for GIF events, APNGs are planned to act exactly the same as GIFs.

 ### Chart enhancements

 Aside from adding support for RPE features, we've also designed some original properties for judgment lines & notes.